SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _The debsoc took in everyone who participated in this round.
 (Except for my opponent who was missed out on due to a system error.)
 _For my first juniors, we had a similar format but offline._

-Here we naturally arrive at the big question of inclusivity.
+When it comes to recruitments, we naturally arrive at the big question of inclusivity.
 How do you handle the trade-off between being inclusive/selective?

-Pros of being selective:
+A few pros of being selective:
 - A few PES clubs (like ECell), try to be extremely selective with their members.
 This generates initial hype over being a 'member of ECell'.
-- People believe that less members means less dilution and you can focus more.
+- People believe that less members means less dilution of spirit and hence you can focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of 100 members on a groupchat but nobody responding.
 - People feel comfortable to text their thoughts on the groupchat when they actually know the people, rather than when half of the people are people they have ever seen.